Completing CloudEDGE CDN Configuration

 Set up caching policies

 By default, Webscale CDN does not cache pages and resources.
-After enabling Webscale CDN, create two CDN controls to define basic caching policies.
+Every application is different, so ensure you tailor CDN controls to your specific caching needs.
+After enabling Webscale CDN, create necessary CDN controls to define basic caching policies.
 Doing so completes Webscale CDN configuration.

-On the CDN page, add two CDN controls to complete Webscale CDN configuration.
-One CDN control configures caching for media assets.
-The other defines how Webscale CDN caches static assets.
+On the CDN page, add necessary CDN controls to complete Webscale CDN configuration.
+Generally, one CDN control is configured for caching media assets, and a second for static assets.

 For information on Webscale CDN caching, see Configuring CDN Caching Policies.